Table of Contents

 - Sewer Pipes: Larger pipes that carry wastewater from the building’s drain pipes to the municipal sewer system or a septic tank.

-- Septic Tank: In a septic system, the tank holds wastewater where solids settle at the bottom, forming sludge, and lighter materials float to the top, forming scum.
+- Septic Tank: In a septic system, the tank holds wastewater, where solids settle to the bottom, forming sludge, and lighter materials float to the surface, forming scum.
 The liquid effluent then flows out to the drain field.

-- Vent Pipes: These pipes allow air to enter the drainage system, which helps wastewater flow smoothly and prevents sewer gases from entering the building.
+- Vent Pipes: These pipes allow air to enter the drainage system, helping wastewater flow smoothly and preventing sewer gases from entering the building.

 - Traps: U-shaped pipes located beneath sinks and other fixtures that hold a small amount of water to block sewer gases from entering the home or business.